 This streamlined recipe for Korean beef bulgogi makes for a quick weeknight dinner that tastes great on a bed of rice or ramen noodles, accompanied by pickled carrots, Kimchi, and a fried egg on top.

-In a mini blender or food processor, blend the ginger, garlic, apple, gochujang, brown sugar, sesame oil, soy sauce and Mirin into a smooth paste.
-Marinate the beef in the sauce for 2 hours or preferably overnight.
+In a mini blender or food processor, blend the 2 tablespoon ginger, 2 tablespoon garlic, ½ cup Fuji apple or Asian pear, 2 tablespoon gochujang, 3 tablespoon brown sugar, 1 tablespoon sesame oil, ¼ cup soy sauce and 1 tablespoon mirin into a smooth paste.
+Marinate the 2 lbs Beef chuck in the sauce for 2 hours or preferably overnight.

 Instant Pot Instructions (with Beef Chuck or Stew Meat)

-Select Saute mode and when Instant Pot has heated, add oil to inner pot of the Instant Pot.
+Select Saute mode and when Instant Pot has heated, add 1 tablespoon vegetable oil to inner pot of the Instant Pot.

-Add onions and stir till golden brown, about 2 to 3 minutes.
+Add ¼ cup onion and stir till golden brown, about 2 to 3 minutes.

 Add marinated beef to the onions and stir well.